Nelarius/wrenpp/README.md

   return 0;
 }
 ```

 > The free function needs to call functions like `wrenGetArgumentDouble`, `wrenGetArgumentString` to access the arguments passed to the method.
 When you register the free function, Wrenly wraps the free function and generates the appropriate `wrenGetArgument*` function calls during compile time.
+Similarly, if a function returns a value, the call to the appropriate `wrenReturn*` function is inserted at compile time.

 ### Foreign classes